 29/03/2019 - 1:00 pm - 4:00 pm

-This workshop is designed for schools at all stages of engagement with a Narragunnawali RAP, including schools which are:
+This workshop is designed for schools and ELCs at all stages of engagement with a Narragunnawali RAP, including those which are:

 - considering a RAP and wanting to know more before beginning

 - in the process of drafting or implementing the first RAP

 - thinking about how to re-engage with a RAP after losing momentum

 - highly engaged schools into their second or third RAP

 A significant number of our member schools have engaged in Narragunnawali RAPs since the launch in 2015.
 In many senses this is trailblazing work with each school community having their own unique set of opportunities and challenges.

 This workshop is designed to bring together schools and ELCs at various stages of their RAP journey to learn from each other.
 Schools and ELCs new to the RAP implementation and those who want to reinvigorate their RAP implementation will be able to hear how some other schools have approached this, what has worked and what might have worked better.
 Schools and ELCs who have been on the reconciliation journey for many years will be able to share significant turning points in their stories.

 The workshop will be designed around schools being provided with an opportunity to share:

 - highlights of their RAP engagement